-Triggers (if any)
+Triggers

 M2M System is going to configure Gateway Device for scheduling task execution for data collection from sensor devices.

-Normal Flow (as applicable)
+Normal Flow

 Management Server requests management on scheduling task settings of Gateway Device to fetch the current value of the thermometer, and report collected data from a thermometer (one of the Sensor Devices in this use case) every 30 minutes.